design-tokens/community-group/technical-reports/format/design-token.md

 </aside>

-Tools therefore MAY display a warning to the user when encountering token names that may cause naming clashes after being exported.
+Tools MAY display a warning when token names differ only by case.

 ### Token value type